 Latin America Economic News

-In June, industrial production (excluding coffee threshing) fell 0.6% over the same month last year, which contrasted the 2.0% expansion tallied in May.
+In August, industrial production fell 2.9% over the same month last year, which was far below the 0.7% drop recorded in July.

 In July, economic activity expanded 0.1% over the previous month in seasonally-adjusted terms.